Sign up to our Newsletter

 The basic requirements to get into Columbia Law are a completed LSAC application, transcripts, test scores, recommendation letters, and a personal statement.

-Considering the 25th percentile GPA of admitted students is 3.75, it’s not likely that a 3.0 will be enough for Columbia Law unless you have a stellar application and explanation for your lower GPA.
+Considering the 25th percentile GPA of admitted students is 3.81, it’s not likely that a 3.0 will be enough for Columbia Law.
+However, with a stellar application and explanation for your lower GPA, you may still stand a chance with a 3.0 GPA.

 5. What LSAT Score Do You Need for Columbia Law?